DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>QC is performed on processed MR data using BrainSwipes - please see full details <a href="https://docs.hbcdstudy.org/latest/instruments/mri/qc/#brainswipes">here</a>.</p>
+<p>QC is performed on processed MR data using BrainSwipes - please see full details <a href="https://docs.hbcdstudy.org/latest/instruments/mri/qc/#brainswipes">here</a>.
+BrainSwipes results will be included for diffusion MRI in the future, but the QSIPrep pipeline generates fairly robust automated QC metrics - see <a href="https://docs.hbcdstudy.org/latest/instruments/mri/qc/#dwi-qc">Automated QC for Processed Diffusion Data</a> for details.</p>
 </div>

 <div id="pre-release" class="pre-release-banner" onclick="toggleCollapse(this)">